Nurrospody/SOURCE-Statistics-ILC/Chapter Reports/CSV-directory-CH4.md

 My attempts to set seperators and column names were ignored, since they weren’t neccesary, but when I checked out the file’s properties in explorer, it had been modified and accessed\!
-No visible changes were made but in my GitHub desktop application, I could see that the whole document had been deleted and then written again, essentially.
+Quotes had been placed around the name of each CTF excercise, and a row number (with quotes around it) had been appended to each entry.

 #### Reading an Excel File **New Commands Used: install.packages(), require(), library(),**